 “Find your own truth,” was the advice author Ray Bradbury provided an aspiring, young writer on a radio call-in show.

 Most people loathe vague advice.
 We want answers, we want that perfect answer the helps us over the bridge, and a super-secret part of us wants those answers to be easy, but another part of us knows that a person gets what you pay for in that regard.
 When we listen to a radio show guesting a master craftsman, however, we want some nugget of information that will explain to us how that man happened to carve out a niche in the overpopulated world of his craft.
 We want tidbits, words of wisdom about design, and/or habits that we can imitate and emulate, until we reach a point where we don’t have to feel so alone in our structure.
-Vague advice, and vague platitudes, feel like a waste of our time.
+Vague advice, and vague platitudes, feels like a waste of our time.
 Especially when that advice comes so close to a personal core and stops.

 Bradbury went onto define this relative vision of “the truth” as he saw it, but that definition didn’t step much beyond that precipice.
 I had already tuned him out by the time he began speaking of other matters, and I eventually turned the channel.
 I may have missed some great advice, but I was frustrated.